acrolinx/nextgen-mcp/README.md

 ### Using with Cursor

-When using this MCP server with Cursor, you'll see a "Calling undefined" message with a "Run tool" button when the AI wants to use Acrolinx tools.
+When using this MCP server with Cursor, you'll see a "Calling undefined" message with a "Run tool" button when the AI wants to use Markup.ai tools.
 This is **normal behavior** - simply click "Run tool" to approve the analysis.
 This manual approval is Cursor's security feature for MCP tool execution.

 ## Available Tools

-### `acrolinx_rewrite`
+### `markupai_rewrite`

 Automatically rewrite and improve text content.